Ajoblanco

 Ajoblanco (sometimes written ajo blanco) is a popular Spanish cold soup typical from Granada and Málaga (Andalusia).
 This dish is made of bread, crushed almonds, garlic, water, olive oil, salt and sometimes vinegar.
 It is usually served with grapes or slices of melon.
 When almonds were not available, for instance during the post-war period, flour from dried beans was used.

 Ajoblanco is sometimes referred to as "white gazpacho".

 Extremaduran ajoblanco (ajoblanco extremeño) is a related though somewhat different dish, since it contains egg yolk in the emulsion as well as water, olive oil, garlic and bread, and while vegetables such as tomatoes or cucumbers may be added, it does not usually contain almonds.

 History

+The dish has its origins in the Arab cuisine since almond, like many other foods and fruits, were introduced to Spain by the Arabs.

-The dish has its origins in the Roman cuisine, which was introduced the Roman Province of Hispania.
-It would eventually become a traditional dish of Andalucía.
+The narrative that its origin is Roman cuisine, which was introduced to the Roman Province of Hispania is weak and has very little basis considering that almonds were introduced by the Arabs It would eventually become a traditional dish of Andalucía.

 Characteristics

 The bread (generally hard bread) is soaked overnight in order to soften it.
 The almonds and the garlic are mixed together (sometimes with vinegar) with a mortar and pestle until a white paste is formed.
 Finally water and olive oil are added and the mixture is beaten until it has an emulsion-like texture.